yunpeng1234/tp/docs/UserGuide2101.md

 **A**: To protect the user from malicious save files, Intern Watcher resets the applicant list if the save file is corrupted.
 Revert the save to your last backup, or contact us if you need help.

 **Q**: Why does my command not work?<br>
 **A**: Firstly check if the command is spelled correctly in the specified format.
-If it is, it could be due to a mismatch in the input fields' specifications. (link)
+If it is, it could be due to a mismatch in the input fields' [specifications](#specification-of-fields).

 **Q**: Is my data automatically saved?<br>
 **A**: Yes, Intern Watcher saves automatically after every command.There is no need to save manually.